MASTER & HEADPHONES

 If an external Multi-Channel USB Soundcard is available, the computer’s soundcard is not required and can be bypassed.
 Both the speakers and headphones can be connected to the external card.
 The connections made will be dependant on the manufacturer and the type of interface.
 In many case the master and headphone outputs will be clearly labeled and the connections will be straightforward.
 Always consult the manufacturer's documentation to ensure the proper recommended connections and operation of the SoundCard.

-Select SPEAKER+HEADPHONE from the OUTPUT options and the Multi-Channel Soundcard to be used from the CARD options.
-Not all cards will be detected in the CARD options by VirtualDJ, but can still be used.
-If this is the case, use INTERNAL SOUNDCARD from the CARD Options.
+Select SPEAKER+HEADPHONE from the OUTPUT options and the Multi-Channel Soundcard to be used from the HARDWARE options.
+Not all cards will be detected in the HARDWARE options by VirtualDJ, but can still be used.
+If this is the case, use COMPUTER AUDIO from the HARDWARE Options.
 Once the Audio Setup is created select the multi-channel USB soundcard from the SoundCard field instead.

 VirtualDJ will route the Master Output to the 1st stereo channel and Headphones to the 2nd stereo channel of the Multi-Channel USB SoundCard.